DiegoJunges/DiegoJunges/README.md

 - 💬 Ask me about anything, If I can I'll help you;

-- 🏆 My favorite challenge is learn something new everyday(ps: currently studying about 10 hours/day);
+- 🏆 My favorite challenge is learn something new everyday;

 ## My Development Stack